ARBIll2/TriOmni/README.md

 # TriOmni

-TriOmni is a modular Google Workspace add-on that helps manage Gmail and Sheets workflows.
+TriOmni is a modular, scalable Google Workspace system designed to distribute, monitor and enrich information about customer accounts and their associated emails.

 ## Components

-1. **Omnisiah Core** – Provides a context-aware sidebar and UI when viewing Gmail or sheets.
+1. **Omnisiah Core (Workspace Add‑on)** – Connects Gmail and Sheets through a smart, context‑aware sidebar.
+It merges user logs into a unified email history and exposes triggerable actions.
-2. **Vox Mechana** – Shared library with classifiers, logging and utilities.
+2. **Rite of Activation (User Setup Sheet)** – A one‑time install sheet that links a user to the shared Vox Mechana library, installs time‑based triggers and creates their personal log file.
-3. **Rite of Activation** – One-time installer that sets up triggers and config.
+3. **Vox Mechana (User Script Library)** – Shared Apps Script logic responsible for email logging, classification, forwarding and safe locked writes.

 ## Installation

-Run the `RiteOfActivation.gs` script to install triggers and configure your environment.
+Each user opens the setup sheet in `/rite_of_activation/` and runs `install()` once.
+This links their account to the Vox Mechana library, creates their personal log file and schedules the time‑based triggers.

 ## Sidebar Usage

 When viewing Gmail or a sheet, run `showSidebar()` to open the Omnisiah sidebar.
-It reads account context and displays relevant tools.
+It automatically detects the email or account cell in focus and shows related details pulled from a shared account sheet and the central email log.
+From the sidebar you can trigger actions such as launching a form, applying labels or searching past interactions.

 ## Logging and Classification

-Emails are classified using `classifyEmailWithScore()` in the `vox_mechana/` folder.
-Logs are merged daily by `mergeLogs()` to keep a central history.
+Every user runs a timed task from Vox Mechana that scans new customer messages, classifies them using a rules-based engine and writes metadata to a personal log file.
+Omnisiah periodically merges these logs into a master sheet using timestamp-safe appends.
+Certain classes such as damaged orders or complaints are automatically forwarded to the relevant team.

 ## Folder Guide